Vegeta0807/ai-pdf-complete-monorepo/README.md

 ```

 - Backend will start on `http://localhost:3000`
-- Frontend will start on `http://localhost:4200` (after you move your project)
+- Frontend will start on `http://localhost:4200`

 ## 📋 Available Scripts